darkwyld/SimpleESI/README.md

 [Fri Apr 13 21:39:08 2018] 127.0.0.1:56846 [200]: /examples/example-8.php
 ```

 **What it does:** it is the same example as before, now embedded within HTML and extended `echo`- & `printf`-statements to include HTML tagging.
-It further checks if it’s URL contains a query argument with the name `debug`, in which case it enables debug support for the SimpleESI object.
+It further checks if it’s URL contains a query argument by the name `debug`, in which case it enables debug support for the SimpleESI object.

-When php is run with `-S localhost:9000` does it start a small web server on the local machine at port 9000 and the URL <a href="http://localhost:9000/examples/example-8.php" class="uri" class="western">http://localhost:9000/examples/example-8.php</a> will open the example and display its output in a browser.
+When PHP is run with `-S localhost:9000` does it start a small web server on the local machine at port 9000 and the URL <a href="http://localhost:9000/examples/example-8.php" class="uri" class="western">http://localhost:9000/examples/example-8.php</a> will open the example and display its output in a browser.

 <img src="docs/example-8a.png">